United States - North America

 Manhattan Travel Guide

-Manhattan works best when you stop treating it as one giant checklist and instead build it as one Midtown route, one downtown or park-facing layer, and one real evening anchored by food or theater that makes the borough feel more lived-in than purely vertical and expensive.
+Manhattan usually works better if you stop treating it as one giant checklist and instead build it as one Midtown route, one downtown or park-facing layer, and one real evening anchored by food or theater that makes the borough feel more lived-in than purely vertical and expensive.

 Manhattan, New York City